pluja/awesome-privacy/README.md

 - [Antennapod](https://antennapod.org) - A podcast player that is completely open.
 Subscribe to any RSS feed.
 - [Castopod](https://castopod.org) - Self-host your podcasts with ease, keep control over what you create and talk to your audience without any middleman.
 Your podcast and your audience belong to you and you only.
-- [Funkwhale](https://funkwhale.audio/) - A social platform to enjoy and share music (SoundCloud alternative).
+- [Funkwhale](https://funkwhale.audio/) - A social platform to enjoy and share audio.

 ## Notes and Tasks
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**